DominikaDu/QSmooth/README.md

 # QSmooth

-QSmooth is a smoothing algorithm for quasar spectra developed by Dominika Ďurovčíková and implemented in [Ďurovčíková et al. 2019](https://arxiv.org/abs/1912.01050).
+QSmooth is a smoothing algorithm for quasar spectra developed by Dominika Ďurovčíková and implemented in [Ďurovčíková et al. 2020](https://academic.oup.com/mnras/article-abstract/493/3/4256/5741730?redirectedFrom=fulltext).

+Please include the following citation if you use this code:

+Ďurovčíková, D., Katz, H., Bosman, S.E.I., Davies, F.B., Devriendt, J. and Slyz, A., 2020.
+Reionization history constraints from neural network based predictions of high-redshift quasar continua.
+Monthly Notices of the Royal Astronomical Society, Volume 493, Issue 3, April 2020, Pages 4256–4275.

 ## Requirements: